misraX/employee-management/README.md

     ├── database/ # The DB manager, like sessions, different drivers ├── exceptions/ # Project custom Exceptions like EmailValidationException, and ImmutableAttributeError ├── logging/ # Project logging <logger>
+    ├── notifications/ # Notifications like NotifyByEmail
+    ├── scheduler/ # Celery beat or crontabs
     ├── utilities/ # Project utilities like TimeUtility └── validators/ # Project Validators like EmailValidator